logzio/logz-docs/_source/logzio_collections/_log-sources/filebeat.md

 For each of the log types you plan to send to Logz.io, fill in the following:

 * Select your operating system - **Linux** or **Windows**.
-* Input the full path to the logs.
+* Specify the full **Path** to the logs.
+* Select a log **Type** from the list or select **Other** and give it a name of your choice to specify a custom log type.
-* Select a log **Type**.
-This determines the parsing pipeline used to automatically parse and analyze the logs.
+  * If you select a log type from the list, the logs will be automatically parsed and analyzed.
 [List of types available for parsing by default](https://docs.logz.io/user-guide/log-shipping/built-in-log-types.html).
-Contact support if your log type is not on the list to request custom parsing assistance.
+  * If you select **Other**, contact support to request custom parsing assistance.
+Don't be shy, it's included in your plan!
-* Select the log format - **plaintext** or **Json**.
+* Select the log format - **Plaintext** or **Json**.
-* Enable the **multiline** option if your log messages span multiple lines.
-You’ll need to give a regex that identifies the beginning line of each log. (_Optional_)
+* (_Optional_) Enable the **Multiline** option if your log messages span multiple lines.
+You’ll need to give a regex that identifies the beginning line of each log.
-* Click **+ Add a field** to add another log type.
+* (_Optional_) Add a custom field.
+Click **+ Add a field** to add additional fields.

+##### Add additional sources (_Optional_)

-The wizard makes it simple to add multiple log types.
-Simply click **+ Add a log type** to add another log type and fill in the above parameters for each.
+The wizard makes it simple to add multiple log types to a single configuration file.
+Click **+ Add a log type** to fill in the details for another log type.
+Repeat as necessary.

-* We've prepared a [sample configuration](https://raw.githubusercontent.com/logzio/logz-docs/master/shipping-config-samples/logz-filebeat-config.yml) as a reference to help guide you.
+##### Validate the file

+When you're done adding your sources, click **Make the config file** to download it.

+You can compare it to our [sample configuration](https://raw.githubusercontent.com/logzio/logz-docs/master/shipping-config-samples/logz-filebeat-config.yml) if you have questions.

-If you edit the file manually, it's a good idea to run it through a YAML validator. ([yamllint.com](http://www.yamllint.com/) is a great choice) to rule out indentation errors, clean up extra characters, and check if your yml file is valid.
+If you've edited the file manually, it's a good idea to run it through a YAML validator to rule out indentation errors, clean up extra characters, and check if your yml file is valid. ([Yamllint.com](http://www.yamllint.com/) is a great choice.)

 ##### Move the configuration file to the Filebeat folder

-Once you're happy with your file, click **Make the config file** to download it.
-Next, move your configuration file to `/etc/filebeat/filebeat.yml`.
+Move your configuration file to `/etc/filebeat/filebeat.yml`.

 ##### Start Filebeat